On the model-based stochastic value gradient for continuous reinforcement learning: Conclusion

 \section{Conclusion}

-The model-based stochastic value gradient is a strong baseline to consider when designing model-based reinforcement learning methods.
-The instantiation we study here uses an entropy regularization and captures the soft actor-critic as an instance, and has competitive performance on the standard continuous locomotion benchmarks.
-Our empirical results suggest that there is much to be gained by using the dynamics model solely for policy improvement, and more risk of failure if the model is used for critic updates.

-A few key future directions and applications of model-based methods are: 1) \emph{policy refinement or semi-amortization} by interpreting the policy as solving a model-based control optimization problem and potentially improved using differentiable control \citep{okada2017path,amos2018dmpc,pereira2018mpc,agrawal2019learning,east2020infinite}.
-Fine-tuning can also be performed at an episode-level as in \citet{nagabandi2018learning} to adapt the dynamics to the observations in the episode; 2) \emph{constrained MDPs} \citep{dalal2018safe,koller2018learning,chow2018lyapunov,dean2019safely,bohez2019value}, where the model-based value expansion and SVG can guide the agent away from undesirable parts of the state space; 3) \emph{unsupervised pretraining} or \emph{self-supervised learning} using world models \citep{shyam2018model,pathak2019self,sharma2020dynamics,sekar2020planning} push against the \emph{tabula rasa} viewpoint of agents starting from zero knowledge about the environment it is interacting with and would allow them to start with a reasonable idea of what primitive skills the system enables them to do; 4)~\emph{Beyond the single-agent, single-task, online setting.} Some of the core ideas behind model-based value expansion can be applied to more sophisticated settings.
+\sacsvgH combines the most effective ideas from recent MBRL research, resulting in a simple, robust model-based agent.
+A few key future directions and applications are in: \begin{enumerate} \item \emph{Policy refinement or semi-amortization} as in \citet{marino2020iterative} interprets the policy as solving a model-based control optimization problem and can be combined with differentiable control \citep{okada2017path,amos2018dmpc,pereira2018mpc,agrawal2019learning,east2020infinite}.
+Fine-tuning can also be performed at an episode-level as in \citet{nagabandi2018learning} to adapt the dynamics to the observations in the episode. \item \emph{Constrained MDPs} \citep{dalal2018safe,koller2018learning,chow2018lyapunov,dean2019safely,bohez2019value}, where the model-based value expansion and SVG can guide the agent away from undesirable parts of the state space. \item \emph{Extensions of other model-free algorithms.} While we only considered SVG extensions to SAC as presented in \citet{haarnoja2018soft}, similar SVG variations can be added to the policy learning in other model-free methods such as \citet{abdolmaleki2018maximum,fujimoto2018addressing,lee2019slac,lee2020sunrise,yarats2019improving}. \item \emph{Unsupervised pretraining} or \emph{self-supervised learning} using world models \citep{ha2018worldmodels,shyam2018model,pathak2019self,sharma2020dynamics,sekar2020planning} push against the \emph{tabula rasa} viewpoint of agents starting from zero knowledge about the environment it is interacting with and would allow them to start with a reasonable idea of what primitive skills the system enables them to do. \item \emph{Going beyond the single-agent, single-task, online setting.} Some of the core ideas behind model-based value expansion can be applied to more sophisticated settings.
 In multi-agent settings, an agent can consider short-horizon rollouts of the opponents.
-In the batch RL setting \citep{fujimoto2018bcq,kumar2019stabilizing,wu2019behavior} the short-horizon rollouts can be used to constrain the agent to only considering policies that keep the observations close to the data manifold of observed trajectories.
+In the batch RL setting \citep{fujimoto2018bcq,kumar2019stabilizing,wu2019behavior} the short-horizon rollouts can be used to constrain the agent to only considering policies that keep the observations close to the data manifold of observed trajectories. \end{enumerate}